kazunefei/kazunefei/README.md

 ## 📈 Experience
 Will be joining Google in summer 2026 as a full-time software engineer in the Data Cloud org. \
 \
 Previously, I was a quantitative research intern at American Century Investments on a newly launched systematic fixed-income desk.
-Before that, I worked at Eli Lilly as a software engineer intern on the automation engineering team and at Osaka University as a research intern. \
+Before that, I worked at Eli Lilly as a software engineer intern on the automation engineering team and at Osaka University as an intern doing computational protein research. \
 \
 Always looking to grow and learn, and interested in branching out into finance, fintech, biotech, and SWE!